 - Explore what possible related occupations may exist.
 If you decide to use the skills you developed in your profession for a related occupation you will have to learn about how that occupation is practiced in Canada and how to present your skills to employers.

-- If you choose to pursue your profession and you are not successful you will need to rely on a “back up” plan.
+- If you choose to pursue your profession and you are not successful you will need to have another plan.

 Some people, after weighing all of the factors, even decide to choose a new career path.
 Research will help you tremendously.